cardano-foundation/CIPs/CIP-0116/README.md

 #### Consistency with the previous versions

 To simplify transitions of dApps between eras, the scope of changes introduced to the schemas SHOULD be limited to the scope of CDDL changes.

-#### Absence of extensibility

-The schemas MUST NOT be extensible with additional properties.
-This may sound counter-intuitive and against the spirit of json-schema, but there are some motivations behind that:

-- More safety from typos: object fields that are optional may be specified with slightly incorrect names in dApps' code, leading to inability of the decoders to pick up the values, which may go unnoticed.
-- Clear delineation between Cardano domain types and user dApp domain types: forcing the developers to store their dApp domain data separately from Cardano data, or close to it (as opposed to mixing these together in a single object) will indirectly motivate better structured dApp code.

 ### Schema Conventions